 4. Once you have successfully completed your testing you must enroll in an alternate route program and complete the training or coursework required.
 You will then be ready for your initial alternate license and internship.

-Submit to the Office of Educator Licensure a completed licensure application, sealed transcript showing a bachelor's degree (non-education), your original Praxis scores and proof of alternate route enrollment.
+Submit to the Office of Educator Licensure a completed licensure application, an official transcript showing a bachelor's degree (non-education), your original Praxis scores and proof of alternate route enrollment.

 5. The internship is your first year of teaching.
 Mentoring will be provided during the internship.
 You will be paid based on your bachelor's degree status as a first-year teacher.
 The internship period will be provisional based upon successful completion of the school year.

 6. Upon completion of the internship, you are ready to apply for your five-year standard teaching license.
 Submit to the Office of Educator Licensure a completed licensure application and proof of internship completion through the MECCA licensure system.
 Please review the Licensure Application Checklist for more information on the supporting documents required for your request.